kanjijonathan/round/README.md

 64 rounds to win instead of 5 (only works if both people have the mod)

-if you both dont have "​" a zero width space like in those quotes the randomness will not start
+if you both dont have "​" a zero width space like in those quotes cards will be random

+to have a zero width space copy pate the quotes anywhere of your name and remove the quotes after

 remove zero width quotes after deleting mod or others can cheat

-to have a zero width space copy pate the quotes anywhere of your name and remove the quotes after

-if you force a card in the first card picking you disable randomness

 you can change what card you get by forcing another card next time you die